 If not, then you’ll probably need to connect the wireless Xbox controller with the receiver plugged into your PC.
 To do so, first turn on the device by holding down the Xbox button in the middle of the controller, and wait for the green backlight to glow.

-Later, press the connect button on the wireless receiver till the device also flashes the green light.
+Later, press the connect button on the wireless receiver until the device also flashes the green light.

 However, if you’re still facing issues, then check Microsoft’s support page for more help.